From left to right: Xavier Cabré, Joaquim Ortega (photo by Xènia Fuentes, UB), and Xavier Tolsa.

 “It’s a great honour, and I feel truly flattered,” says Ortega.
 “I’ve never participated in an International Congress of Mathematicians, and I’m excited about this opportunity.
 Mathematics also has a strong social component; beyond the private joy of solving a problem, it’s always gratifying to receive recognition from your peers.
 I’m also looking forward to sharing some of the problems I’ve been working on recently and gaining a broad overview of the latest developments and trends in modern mathematics.”

-Xavier Tolsa, Professor at the Universitat Autònoma de Barcelona and affiliated researcher at the CRM, will speak in the Geometry and Analysis section.
-A recipient of the Rei Jaume I Prize and the Catalan National Research Award, Tolsa is widely recognised for his groundbreaking work in geometric measure theory and classical problems in analysis.
+Xavier Tolsa, ICREA Professor at the Universitat Autònoma de Barcelona and affiliated researcher at the CRM, has been selected as a plenary speaker, a recognition reserved for mathematicians whose work has had an extraordinary impact across the discipline.
+A recipient of the Rei Jaume I Prize and the Catalan National Research Award, Tolsa is widely recognised for his groundbreaking contributions to geometric measure theory and classical problems in analysis.

 The full list of invited speakers is available at the following link: ICM 2026 Speakers.